Teodor-Cristia/Portfolio/6. Atliq Hardware - Executive - CG/README.md

 Note: I have this special slide in the PDF file (before the last slide) to show the tools used in this project.

 ---

-**Learnings**:

-- I improved my SQL skills most of the time while working on this project, thinking of different ways to optimize the queries.

-- Learned a lot about PowerPoint; that is my first time creating a presentation in PowerPoint.

----

 **Insights**: